jts272/pp1-happy-bees-cafe/README.md

 - Frequent Visitor Goals:
   - To be able to follow the cafe's social media channels to connect further
+  - To use the order form to be able to place an order for event catering

 The cafe is open from morning to early afternoon.
 It is situated on a busy road on the outskirts of Halifax.
 Customers coming in on a typical day could include local school pupils, passing tradespeople or an older couple for lunch.
 It serves a broad range of people so the website's design and values must cater to this.

 ---

 ## Design Process

+I followed the 5 planes of UX to determine the course of the project before ever writing a line of code.
+The 5 planes are as follows:

+- Strategy
+- Scope
+- Structure
+- Skeleton
+- Surface

+The strategy was to keep the content relevant to those who would use it and to serve the needs of the business.
+I conducted a brief stakeholder meeting of sorts with the cafe owner.
+I learned a bit more about the business and its customers to make the copy of the website in line with customer's expectations.

+As the cafe did not have a website before, nor was there much competition in the immediate vicinity, I looked online to conduct an existing product audit.
+I took inspiration from [The Pottery Cafe](https://thepotterycafe.co.uk/).
+Although different in nature from a conventional cafe, I found the general page layout, footer format and gallery layout to be of a professional standard that I should be aiming for.
+The site also responded well to resizing of the browser window.

 ### Wireframes